|Born||in Lund, Skåne län, Sweden|

 Mini Bio (1)

 When he was in high school, he and a few fellow students, including Yvonne Lombard, started a theatre club which encouraged his interest in acting.
 After conscription, he began to study at the Royal Dramatic Theatre's acting school (1948-1951), together with Lars Ekborg, Margaretha Krook and Ingrid Thulin.
-His first role was as Nils the crofter in Alf Sjöberg's Bara en mor (1949).
+His first role was as Nils the crofter in Alf Sjöberg's Only a Mother (1949).
 After graduation, he worked at the city theatres in Norrköping and Malmö.

-He has become one of Sweden's most admired and professional actors and is the only male Swedish actor to receive an Oscar nomination.
-Max has been nominated twice: for Pelle the Conqueror (1987) in 1988 and for Extremely Loud & Incredibly Close (2011) in 2012.
-He received the Guldbagge Award for Best Director in his directing debut, the drama film Ved vejen (1988).
+He became one of Sweden's most admired and professional actors, and is the only male Swedish actor to receive an Oscar nomination.
+He was nominated twice: for Pelle the Conqueror (1987) in 1988 and for Extremely Loud & Incredibly Close (2011) in 2012.
+He received the Guldbagge Award for Best Director in his directing debut, the drama film Katinka (1988).
 In 2016, he joined the sixth season of the HBO series Game of Thrones (2011) as the Three-eyed Raven, which earned him his Primetime Emmy Award nomination.

 - IMDb Mini Biography By: Mattias Thuresson